/ tool-comparisons / Vue vs Solid for Solo Developers

 Reactivity Proxy-based (automatic) Signal-based (fine-grained)

-Performance Very good Excellent (top benchmarks)
+Performance Very good Excellent (top of js-framework-benchmark)

 Component Model Single-file components JSX components